 Depending on the area, the prices start at $15 NZD for a hostel and $70 NZD for a regular hotel for 2.

 I always use Booking.com as they have the biggest variety of hotels and the best price guarantee policy.

 As for the deals, www.bookme.co.nz can again come in very handy here – they throw out nice deals for New Zealand for last-minute travelers (7 days or less in advance).

 If you like to stay in apartments, Airbnb is always a choice (here is my 25% off discount for you if you are booking for the first time).
 There is also a great alternative to this – a local apartment rental website called BookaBatch where the variety of choices is even wider in my opinion.

 NOTE: Surprisingly, most of the budget hotels will make you pay for your internet.
 Usually around $5 NZD for 1GB.

-NOTE2: Again surprisingly, the check out in most of the hotels in New Zealand is at 10 a.m.
-I think this is quite early, but it was good in a way because we’ve been forced to start our day early.
+NOTE 2: Again surprisingly, the check out in most of the hotels in New Zealand is at 10 a.m.
+I think this is quite early, but it was good in a way because we were forced to start our day early.

 Tours deals in New Zealand

 Again, our good old friend Groupon can come in handy!